Last Updated on 12 October 2024 by Cycloscope

 The Tribes of Lake Eyasi: The Hadza Bushmen and the pastoralist Datoga and Mbulu

-They are a living hunter-gatherer tribe whose lifestyle is almost unchanged since 10,000 years.
+They are a living hunter-gatherer tribe whose lifestyle has been almost unchanged for 10,000 years.

 Their language resembles those of the once Khoisan of the Kalahari, for the use of the distinctive clicks, the Hadza language (Hadzane) though, has been proved to be an isolate, unrelated to any other.